zeek/spicy/doc/programming/parsing.rst

 :ref:`Regular expressions <parse_regexp>` extend this scheme a bit
-further: If a field specifies a regular expression constant rather than a type, the field will have have type :ref:`type_bytes` and store the data that ends up matching the regular expression:
+further: If a field specifies a regular expression constant rather than a type, the field will have type :ref:`type_bytes` and store the data that ends up matching the regular expression:

 .. spicy-code:: regexp.spicy